duraipraveenkumar/duraipraveenkumar/README.md

 Hello there!
-I'm Praveen, a recent graduate from a software engineering BootCamp accredited by the University of Nottingham and Hyperiondev.
+I'm Durai Praveen Kumar, a recent graduate from a software engineering BootCamp accredited by the University of Nottingham and Hyperiondev.
 Currently, I'm working as a Junior Data Analyst at the Traditional Music Foundation 🎵.
 With a background in Biomedical Sciences 🔬 and a passion for music 🎻, I bring a unique blend of skills and interests to the world of software engineering 💻.

 **About This Repository**